sblisesivdin/sblisesivdin.github.io/contact.md

 ## Contact
 This website is [https://sblisesivdin.github.io/](https://sblisesivdin.github.io/).

 I'd be happy to collaborate on new projects.
-Please send me an email (sblisesivdin-AT-gazi.edu.tr OR bora-AT-gazi.edu.tr).
+Please send me an email (sblisesivdin-AT-gmail.com OR bora-AT-gazi.edu.tr).
 I am not an active social media user, but I have a [LinkedIn account](https://www.linkedin.com/in/sblisesivdin).